 By the seventh day I could barely dry off with the towel before jetting to my mirror and posing fully naked in front of it while shouting out to myself "look at that booty poppin" and other phrases to boost me up.
 I was ready.

-Upon arrival to the shoot location, I was greeted with love and warmth and overall badass female energy from Suma and stylist Jodi Vaughn.
+Upon arrival to the shoot location, I was greeted with love and warmth and overall badass energy from Suma and stylist Jodi Vaughn.
 The studio was decorated like a Parisian apartment from the 1960s with blush tones, gauzy drapes and delicious textures throughout the space.
-The assortment of looks I brought and the modernized version of a 1940s pinup girl style I was going for was perfectly matched in this space.
+The assortment of looks I brought to style had a look of 'modernized pinup girl' perfectly matched this space.

 We started off with Jodi styling my hair and makeup and then...

 it was just me and Suma... and the camera.

 Some of my nerves about showing my body came back just before I arrived that day, but as soon as my first look was on and I walked out onto the set, I felt this sense of confidence and pride and giddy excitement sweep over every inch of me.
 Suma made this experience so personalized to me.
 It was seamless and effortless in how they directed my poses.
 I didn't have to think about it...
 I just felt my sexiness come out on its own with Suma capturing every moment.

 Not only was this experience greatly successful in my mission to do something bold and life altering, but the magic that Suma and I created together resulted in what I believe to be a powerful bond.
 We met a week later to review photos and to select which ones would go into my personalized book.

 As Suma clicked through each photo, at first I couldn't believe that was ME.
 I kept saying, "Oh she's hot" or "Wow, she is stunning".
 Suma reminded me that this IS ME, and that these photos were perfect, unedited reflections of who I am.
 And thereafter, my reaction was "Wow, I am sexy".